aftrhrslog/aftrhrslog.github.io/content/about.md

 **AftrHrs is where I keep some of that.**

+It’s a place to keep track of what I think, what I learn, and the English I pick up along the way.
+I write in English, highlight words and expressions I want to remember, and review them later in Vocab. (**Write → Mark → Review**)

+Over time, I hope this becomes less of a collection of posts and more of a record of how my **interests, opinions, and perspective** have changed.

 ## What I Do

 I work in **medicine**.
 It's work I care about, but I’ve always been curious about things beyond my work.
 There has always been something else I wanted to learn, try, or take apart just to see how it works.